greg-latuszek/django_eisenhowermatrix/Readme.md

       * for security reasons you won't be able to see API Key there
       * you just need to create new one (for first time or if you forgot old one)
       * then write it down somewhere and put into `SENDGRID_PASSWORD` env var
-4. Put your admin email inside environment variable `ADMIN_EMAIL`
+4. Put your admin email inside environment variable `DJANGO_SUPERUSER_EMAIL`
    * **CAUTION**: double check which email is used for "email forwarding".
 It doesn't need to be same email which was used to register at SendGrid.
    * go to `https://app.sendgrid.com/settings/sender_auth`
    * find section "Single Sender verification"